-The reel speed is factory set at 66 rpm.
+The reel speed is factory set at 72 rpm.
+(No-load at rated tractor RPM.)

 With a pulley position exchange, other reel speeds are possible.
 (See chart.)
 A slower reel speed will reduce excessive crop carry-over, while a faster reel speed will result in a more even stubble height in down and tangled crops.